Predator 2: Legacy

 Several retrospective reviews have considered the film underrated, and it has gained a cult following.
 (Note: Multiple references ascribe a cult following:)

 Later, director Stephen Hopkins said: "It's so over the top.
 I just sort of went for it and made the biggest, boldest, loudest movie I could make.
 I was only 29 years old – I was like a rampant child, running around Los Angeles, blowing the shit out of everything and making things as bloody as possible."
-About the modest reception at the box office and the cult status since its release, he added "It had a big initial opening weekend if I remember correctly – but I think many people were disappointed that Arnold wasn’t in it.
-A lot of people like the film and some prefer it to the original – just because it’s in a city and more contemporary."
+About the modest reception at the box office and the cult status since its release, he added "It had a big initial opening weekend if I remember correctly – but I think many people were disappointed that Arnold wasn't in it.
+A lot of people like the film and some prefer it to the original – just because it's in a city and more contemporary."

 Danny Glover was proud of his performance, saying:

-I have two films I’ve done that I feel that I was bigger than life in, in which I felt that I could control the space.
+I have two films I've done that I feel that I was bigger than life in, in which I felt that I could control the space.
 Silverado for me, and Predator 2.
 In Predator 2, it was like 'who's the baddest cat in your space, and the baddest cat says 'I'm gonna challenge you.'
 Mano y mano.
 I was the baddest guy in his space.
 What happens?
-I kill him, and then the others come around, and I’m like 'alright... who's next?'
-I was about 42, 43.. in the best shape in my life, best shape I’ve been in.
+I kill him, and then the others come around, and I'm like 'alright... who's next?'
+I was about 42, 43.. in the best shape in my life, best shape I've been in.
 I was running on the beach, had my training, I was lifting weights a lot more than I am now.
 I was really feeling it in that movie.

+Franchise

 Sequels

 A third main film titled Predators was released in 2010.
 A fourth, The Predator, was released in 2018.
+A fifth, Predator: Badlands, was released in 2025.

+Prequel

 A prequel film set in 1719 titled Prey was released in 2022.

+Animated film

 A further film, Predator: Killer of Killers, was released in 2025, which marks the return of Mike Harrigan.

+Other media

 Novelization

 A novelization written by Simon Hawke was released on December 1, 1990, by the publishing company Jove.
 It briefly covers the fate of Dutch from the first film.
 Keyes recalls memories of speaking with the battered Major while infirmed in a hospital, suffering from radiation sickness.
 Dutch is said to have escaped from the hospital, never to be seen again.
 It tells a great deal of the story from the Predator's point of view, such as its humiliation of having its mask removed by Harrigan and its reasoning for not killing Cantrell due to its discovery of her pregnancy.